 Users must specifically opt in to receive your messages and know how to opt out before you send your first message.

-Note: Twilio’s SMS STOP keyword does not work to automatically stop messaging.
+Note: End users cannot send replies like "STOP" to Alphanumeric Sender IDs.
 You must provide other instructions, such as writing a Support team, calling a Support phone line, or texting another phone number or code to allow users to opt out.

-First, use this page to make sure Sender IDs are supported for a particular country and to check whether pre-registration is required.
+First, use this page to make sure Alphanumeric Sender IDs are supported for a particular country and to check whether registration is required.

-Whether you can get a dynamic Sender ID or need to pre-register the Sender ID, you must first validate that the feature is enabled in your account.
+Whether you can use a dynamic Alphanumeric Sender ID or need to register the Alphanumeric Sender ID, you must first validate that the feature is enabled in your account.
 To do so:

-- Verify that “Alphanumeric Sender ID” is set to Enabled
+From the General SMS Settings page, Verify that “Alphanumeric Sender ID” is set to Enabled.

-If pre-registration is not required, you can instantly get a Sender ID.
+If registration is not required, you can instantly use an Alphanumeric Sender ID.